iusztinpaul/energy-forecasting/README.md

 **Note:** The observations have a lag of 15 days!
 But for our demo use case, that is not a problem, as we can simulate the same steps as it would be in real time.

+### IMPORTANT OBSERVATION

+The API will become obsolete during 2023.
+Its latest data points are from June 2023, and the API will become unavailable during 2023.
+We created a copy of the data from 2020-07-01 and 2023-06-30 to bypass this issue.
+Thus, there are 3 years of data to play with.
+More than enough for the purpose of this course.
+The file is stored in this repository under `data/ConsumptionDE35Hour.csv`.

+Thus, instead of querying the API, we will mock the same behavior by loading the data from the file.
+But don't worry, you will learn precisely the same thing.

+**ALL RIGHTS RESERVED TO www.energidataservice.dk**

+Note that because the file is large we had to upload it using `github lfs`.
+Thus it won't be downloaded with the typical `git clone`, unless you have `git lfs` installed (it will download only a reference).
+But you don't have to bother, as during the `feature-pipeline`, we automatically download & cache the file.
+But if you are curius to learn more about `git lfs`, you can start [here](https://git-lfs.com/). \[Optional\] To set it up, just download it & run `git lfs install`, and you are ready to go.

 <p align="center">
   <img src="images/forecasting_demo_screenshot.png">
 </p>